The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 It is possible access to singleton variables and functions from any script only using the singleton name.
 To create a singleton class is necessary to declare it in Project Settings menu on Autoload tab.

+### Adding elements
+- It is possible add graphics elements like Sprite.
+For to this, select all graphics/image in the FileSystem tab, drag them and drop them into Scene area.
+A dialog appear to select the node type realtionship with the files dragged and dropped.

 ![Singleton in GoDot](https://github.com/The-Four-Lords/GoDot_Examples_and_CheatSheet/blob/master/img/singleton.PNG)

 ## 14. Good Practices